willdurand-edu/php-slides/src/extended/06_symfony2_forms.md

    for the given field inside, by default, a div element;

 * `form_rest(form)`: renders any fields that have not yet been rendered.
-It's usually a good idea to place a call to this helper at the bottom of each form This helper is also useful for taking advantage of the automatic CSRF Protection.
+It's usually a good idea to place a call to this helper at the bottom of each form.
+  This helper is also useful for taking advantage of the automatic CSRF Protection.